JacobMooney/JacobMooney/README.md

 <br>

-Also I like to solve code challenges on [Codewars](https://www.codewars.com)!
-One of my daily goals is to complete a challenge everday.
-I comment and upload all the problems I finish in the this [repo](https://github.com/JacobMooney/javascript-practice-problems).
+Also I like to solve code challenges on [Codewars](https://www.codewars.com), I comment and upload all the problems I finish in the this [repo](https://github.com/JacobMooney/javascript-practice-problems).

 Check out [my profile](https://www.codewars.com/users/Flare430).